Want to get as much information about an IP address as possible? You’re in the right place.

 Cons of MaxMind

-- Segmented products: You first have to choose if you want their GeoIP or MiniFraud web services and the integration between the two isn’t clear.
+- Segmented products: You first have to choose if you want the GeoIP or MiniFraud functionality, and the integration between the two isn’t clear.
 Even choosing the right GeoIP product becomes a challenge as there are so many licenses to choose from.

 - Opaque pricing: Choosing a MaxMind product is hard enough.
 But you also have to jump on a sales call to get an idea of how much it costs.